 The Arboretum, inaugurated 2 August, 2004, has municipal protection status.

 Were there trees in S Greenland in the past that humans cut down?

 Pollen diagrams indicate the presence of birch woodlands in S Greenland before AD 1000, when Norse settlement began.
 The saga of the Greenlanders mentions ‘felling trees’ in N America, not Greenland.
 Iceland is know to have been deforested after the arrival of humans.
-Forest coverage at the Landnám Settlement was around 20% but was reduced to below 1%.
-The Greenland woodlands and shrubs trees were thus undoubtedly cut down.
-Then, introduced sheep grazing certainly destroyed tree regeneration.
+Forest coverage at the Landnám Settlement , Iceland was around 20% but was reduced to below 1%.
+Any Greenland woodlands and shrubs trees were thus undoubtedly harvested to some degree.
+Then, introduced sheep grazing certainly destroyed tree regeneration as it does today in non-fenced areas.
 Land areas were also cleared of stones and shrubs by the Norse for farming and grass silage production.

 On disruption, planting trees is a counter-measure for Anthropogenic climate change, itself very disruptive.
 Widespread sheep farming is highly disruptive, yet is designated by UNESCO as a World Heritage site defined by Norse and Inuit farming.